Quiz bowl: National tournaments

 Beginning in 2018, NAQT has organized the Individual Player National Championship Tournament (IPNCT).
 Since 2019, IPNCT has been separated into high school and middle school divisions.

 Educational value

 Some proponents of reform seek to increase the educational value and fairness of quiz bowl, primarily by using pyramidal questions.
 Many competitions below the college level are criticized for their use of speed-check questions, which encourage participants to rely more on their ability to buzz in quickly than on knowledge of the subjects tested.
 Some tournaments, such as College Bowl, are criticized for being insufficiently academic, including using superfluous clues in their questions, and for recycling questions from previous years.
 The use of "hoses," misleading clues that discourage players from buzzing in too early, is also considered a mark of "bad" quiz bowl.

 The use of mathematical computation problems in tossups is criticized by some for rewarding fast problem-solving skills over conceptual knowledge and for being non-pyramidal by nature.

-Many colleges and universities look for quiz bowlers.
-These can land you spots at universities such as Harvard, which does have a quiz bowl team.